-For Ultrasound b-mode imaging assessment a standard ultrasound test phantom shall be used to acquire test images and measurement values that will be evaluated according to the methods described in the AIUM quality assurance manual.
-The specification for the phantom is given in section 4.1.1 above.
+For Ultrasound b-mode imaging assessment a standard ultrasound test phantom shall be used to acquire test images and measurement values that will be evaluated according to the methods described in the guidelines of AIUM quality assurance manual or other accrediting body.

-4.2.1.1.B.
+730 4.2.1.1.B.
 Phantom SWS:

 For assessment of SWS performance and conformance in phantoms, calibrated SWS phantoms shall be used.
 These phantoms can be obtained from phantom manufacturers and consist of either two phantoms, one with stiffness approximating normal liver and the other with a stiffness approximating a liver with F3 fibrosis, or a single two-part phantom containing regions with each of the two stiffnesses.
-The specifications of the phantoms are given in section 3.3.1 above along with instructions for periodic phantom stability checks.
+The specifications of the phantoms are given in section 4.1.1 above along with instructions for periodic